dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 ```

 # Get a Summary
-We can get a summary of the models that includes p0values and standard errors for the
-average treatment effect by passing the models to the summarize method.
+We can get a summary of the model by pasing the model to the summarize method.

-Calling the summarize methodd returns a dictionary with the estimator's task (regression or
-classification), the quantity of interest being estimated (CATE), whether the model
-uses an L2 penalty, the activation function used in the model's outcome predictors, whether
-the data is temporal, the validation metric used for cross validation to find the best
-number of neurons, the number of neurons used in the ELMs used by the estimator, the number
-of neurons used in the ELM used to learn a mapping from number of neurons to validation
-loss during cross validation, the causal effect, standard error, and p-value for the ATE.
+!!!note
+    To calculate the p-value and standard error for the treatmetn effect, you can set the
+    inference argument to false.
+However, p-values and standard errors are calculated via
+    randomization inference, which will take a long time.
+But can be sped up by launching
+    Julia with a higher number of threads.

 ```julia
 summarize(s_learner)
 summarize(t_learner)